Aerospace Engineering MEng

 This course gives you a solid grounding in aerospace engineering.
 You'll learn how to communicate effectively with people from a wide range of engineering disciplines.

-After a year of core study, you'll choose either the avionic systems or aeromechanics stream.
+After completing a programme of core study, you'll choose either the avionic systems or aeromechanics stream.
 In your final year, you'll work on a research project led by one of our world-leading academics.

 Our modules cover aero propulsion, aerodynamic design, aircraft dynamics and control, computational aerodynamics and project management.
 You'll complete a group project where you'll design, build and fly an unmanned aerial vehicle.
 Your study includes some experience of flight instrumentation and an individual investigative project of your choice.